-The Book of Dog tab on the home page links to informational articles about dogs and dog care.
-The Community tab takes visitors to areas such as forums, groups and diaries.
-In the diaries section of the website, dog owners record events in the life of their pet, writing as though they are their dog.
+The Book of Dog tab on the home page links to informational articles about dogs and their care.
+The Community tab takes visitors to areas such as questions and answers, forums, and group discussions.

 How to Teach the Leave It Command

 Vetstreet is run by an organization that provides services for veterinarians.
 The website states that its articles are written by "veterinarians, trainers, and pet experts".
 One of the vets is Dr. Marty Becker, who appears on TV and is sometimes referred to as "America's Veterinarian".